What is Depression

 Adult Depression

 According to the National Alliance on Mental Illness, depression affects almost 16 million Americans.
 Unfortunately, it seems that depression affects women more often than their male counterparts.
-The NAMI also states that adults between the ages of 18-25 are more likely to suffer from depression.
-Depression can affect every individual in different ways.
-Here are some of the most common depression symptoms:
+Furthermore, the NAMI also states that adults between 18-25 are more likely to suffer from depression.
+We know depression can affect every individual in different ways.
+That said, here are some of the most common depression symptoms:

 • Changes in sleep patterns